Madge Gill

 Working very quickly, for whole nights, by candlelight, in a state close to trance, this hypersensitive and reserved woman refuses to sell her works, which she believes belong to her guiding spirit Myrninerest (my innerest, “my most intimate”).
 Her drawings range from banners reaching dozens of meters to postcards and intermediate formats, all worked with pen and black ink with a few rare chromatic deviations.

-It is only after her death in 1961 that hundreds of drawings are found in her home, stacked in closets or under the beds.
+It was only after she died in 1961 that hundreds of drawings were found in her home, stacked in closets or under the beds.

-A key figure in art brut fascinating Jean Dubuffet, Roger Cardinal, Michel Thévoz and many others, Madge Gill’s masterful work is represented in the world’s most important collections of art but.
+A key figure in art brut fascinating Jean Dubuffet, Roger Cardinal, Michel Thévoz, and many others, Madge Gill’s masterful work is represented in the world’s most important collections of art brut.

 Text: Raphaël Koenig